Open Accessibility Menu

 Pharmacy Grand Rounds / Seminars

-Formal topic discussions that are open to pharmacy staff, physicians, medical residents, and
+Formal topic discussions are open to pharmacy staff, physicians, medical residents, and

 other members of the healthcare team.
-Residents will work with a mentor to develop two one-hour long educational session on a controversial or relevant disease state topic.
+Residents will work with a mentor to develop two one-hour long educational sessions on a controversial or relevant disease state topic.

 Case Conferences

-Bi-monthly, interactive, case-based opportunities that the residents will participate in throughout the year.
-The resident will partner with the preceptor for the current rotation to develop a presentation that is attended by the members of the pharmacy team.
+Residents will participate in bi-monthly, interactive, case-based opportunities throughout the year and will partner with the preceptor for the current rotation to develop a presentation for the members of the pharmacy team.

 Research / Publication